zerospeak/SecureOnline-Banking-Platform/README.md

 ## Executive Summary

 ### Introduction & Purpose
 The SecureOnline Banking Platform is a robust, cloud-ready web application designed to deliver a secure, user-friendly banking experience for The Federal Savings Bank’s customers.
-The project’s goal is to modernize digital banking services, enhance security, and streamline operations for both customers and administrators[1][5][6][8].
+The project’s goal is to modernize digital banking services, enhance security, and streamline operations for both customers and administrators.

 ### Need/Problem
 Traditional banking systems often lack the agility, security, and user experience required by modern consumers.
 Increasing cyber threats and evolving regulatory requirements further necessitate a secure, scalable, and compliant digital solution.